 Hedgehogs, those charming spiky mammals, can be found in various parts of the world, each with its unique species, characteristics, and adaptations.
-In this article, we'll embark on a global journey to explore the different species of wild hedgehogs, delving into their distinct habitats, behaviors, and physical traits.
+In this article, we'll embark on a global journey to explore the different species of wild hedgehogs, delving into their distinct habitats, behaviours, and physical traits.
 From Africa to Europe, Asia to the Americas, the hedgehog family showcases a remarkable diversity that's sure to pique your curiosity.

 European Hedgehog (Erinaceus europaeus)

-The European hedgehog is one of the most familiar and widely recognized hedgehog species.
+The European hedgehog is one of the most familiar and widely recognised hedgehog species.
 They are native to Western Europe, including the United Kingdom.
 These hedgehogs are known for their brown spines and the ability to curl into a tight ball when threatened.

 Description: European hedgehogs have a robust body, measuring around 20-30 cm in length.
 Their spines are brownish with a paler underside, providing effective camouflage in their natural woodland, grassland, and suburban habitats.